About Sickle Cell Disease

 Symptoms of SCD can range from mild to severe enough to require frequent hospitalizations.

 - Painful swelling of the hands and feet

 Treatment & Quality Care

-Hydroxyurea, the only FDA-approved drug for adults with SCD (often used off-label in children), improves the course of SCD and might lead to significant health care cost reductions.
+Hydroxyurea, an FDA-approved drug for adults with SCD (often used off-label in children), improves the course of SCD and might lead to significant health care cost reductions.
 In a two year pediatric study, overall health care costs for children on hydroxyurea were $1.8 million, compared with $2.5 million for those who did not receive this treatment.
 Unfortunately, hydroxyurea is not regularly prescribed and adherence to the therapy is poor.
 In addition to hydroxyurea, blood transfusions can help to manage SCD, but they can lead to abnormally high levels of iron in the blood, which can cause long-term organ damage and reactions due to a mismatch between the donors and recipients.

 In addition to hydroxyurea, there has been early success in curing SCD through stem cell transplant, but this process is costly, dangerous, and is not widely available.
 Additional treatments and cures lie just over the horizon - emerging technologies like genome editing may hold the key to improving outcomes for individuals with SCD, but further research must be undertaken to speed the discovery and deployment of these options.